Darwingamer01/Darwingamer01/README.md

 ## ✅ How I work
 - I write modular, reusable UI components and keep code readable and documented.
 - I like small, frequent commits and clear PRs.
-- I optimize for performance and accessibility when shipping front-end features.
+- I optimise for performance and accessibility when shipping front-end features.
 - I follow Agile workflows and collaborate via PR reviews and CI/CD pipelines.

 ---

 ## 🎯 Want a walkthrough?
-If you want a demo of any project or a short walkthrough of the code, DM me or email me — I’ll be happy to walk you through architecture and decisions.
+If you want a demo of any project or a short walkthrough of the code, DM me or email me - I’ll be happy to walk you through architecture and decisions.

 ---